-Why Vacation Loans Can Be a Bad Idea | WTOP
+Why vacation loans can be a bad idea | WTOP

 It can add unnecessary stress.
 A 2018 U.S. Travel Association survey says 82% of Americans travel to relax and reduce stress.
 But taking on debt, such as a travel loan, to fund a vacation can add stress in the long run.

-“Traditionally, when someone uses a vacation loan, it’s an indication that they’re not saving and budgeting properly,” says Kent Fisher, a certified financial planner at Southern Investment Management Collective.
+“Traditionally, when someone uses a vacation loan, it’s an indication that they’re not saving and budgeting properly,” said Kent Fisher, a certified financial planner at Southern Investment Management Collective.

 And if you already have a hard time saving, then paying monthly for travel over several years could make it that much harder.
 Even if you can afford your payments, the loan will make managing financial risks down the road more difficult.

-Tayne asks, “What happens when something comes up that’s an emergency or a requirement for money, and now you have this responsibility to pay back this loan for a vacation that you took?”
+Tayne asked, “What happens when something comes up that’s an emergency or a requirement for money, and now you have this responsibility to pay back this loan for a vacation that you took?”

 [Read: Best Bad Credit Loans.]